mklabs/wh2_modding_res/src/chapter_0_1.md

 ### Submissions

-If you'd like to submit your tutorial, I don't care.
+If you'd like to submit your tutorial, let me know!
+There will probably be a cleaner way of this later on, but yeah.
+Just tell me.
+Thx.